-or Professional Liability: Wrongful Act

-\$1,000,000 per occurrence/\$2,000,000 aggregate
+or Professional Liability: Wrongful Act \$1,000,000 per occurrence/\$2,000,000 aggregate f.
+Fidelity Bond/Crime Insurance: Limit of the "value of contract"

 Professional liability may be used in lieu of School Leader's Errors and Omissions or Directors and Officers insurance only if Provider is a one-person independent contractor.